oracle-livelabs/weblogic/webcenter-content/wcc-rfp-mgmt/04-sandbox-setup-apex-application/04-sandbox-setup-apex-application.md

 6. After the Supporting Objects installed, click on **Install Summary** button , to view the status of the Supporting objects installation
   ![Supporting Objects Installed](./images/apex_task3_step6.png "WCC RFP Management APEX Application - Supporting Objects Installed")

-## Task 4 : Refresh REST Datasource Catalog
+## Task 3 : Update Web Credentials

 1. To login to your Oracle APEX Workspace, perform the following steps:
     - Open your browser and enter the **URL** to sign in to the APEX development environment.